StarkLinkVRF/VRF-StarkNet/README.md

 A VRF oracle on StarkNet based on the [Internet Research Task Force vrf-spec-05](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-05#section-5.3).
 The specific cryptographic suite is a modified `SECP256K1_SHA256_TAI` with a hash function of keccak rather than sha256.
 A compatible client for generating proofs for this suite is available [here](https://github.com/0xNonCents/vrf-client-starknet-rs).

+**Requires hints coming in the next version of cairo to be deployed**

 ----